William Greer Harrison: Playwright career

 William Greer Harrison was commissioned by James O’Neill (father of playwright Eugene O'Neill) to write The O'Neill, or the Prince of Ulster — a play based on Hugh Ó Neill, 2nd Earl of Tyrone, who resisted English authority in Ireland.

 In 1894 Harrison wrote Runnymede, a play based on the story of Robin Hood and written for the Shakespearian actor Frederick Warde.
 Harrison's treatment portrayed Robin Hood's band not as outlaws, but as loyal subjects of Richard Coeur de Lion, in opposition to John of Anjou.
 The story was based on the attempts of John to destroy Robin and to gain possession of Marian Lea, Robin's affianced bride.
-A secondary romance was woven around the love life of Little John of Robin Hood’s band and Margery Josselyn, Marian's companion.
-Harrison introduced some changes to historical fact for dramatic effect – for example, King Richard I was murdered by his brother John; and having become King, John’s death sentence upon Robin Hood and Friar Tuck was frustrated by his having just signed the Magna Carta.
+A secondary romance was woven around the love life of Little John of Robin Hood's band and Margery Josselyn, Marian's companion.
+Harrison introduced some changes to historical fact for dramatic effect – for example, King Richard I was murdered by his brother John; and having become King, John's death sentence upon Robin Hood and Friar Tuck was frustrated by his having just signed Magna Carta.